Matthew Hale (jurist): Writings

-Hale believed that a marriage was a contract, which merged the legal entities of husband and wife into one body.
-As such, "The husband cannot be guilty of a rape committed by himself upon his lawful wife, for by their mutual consent and contract the wife hath given up herself in this kind unto her husband, which she cannot retract".
-This exception to the law of rape existed in England and Wales until 1991, primarily due to his influence, until it was repealed by the House of Lords in R v R. At the same time as he said a husband cannot be guilty of rape, Hale eliminated the previous rape defence that existed in English law for a man cohabiting with a woman (as opposed to being married to the woman), on the ground that cohabitation does not involve any contract.
+Regarding marital rape, Hale believed that a marriage was a contract which merged the legal entities of husband and wife into one body.
+He consequently argued that "the husband cannot be guilty of a rape committed by himself upon his lawful wife, for by their mutual consent and contract the wife hath given up herself in this kind unto her husband, which she cannot retract".

+This pronouncement became a foundational principle of the law on marital rape and was invoked uncontroversially in 1822, though by 1888 there was judicial dispute over its validity.
+From 1949 onwards courts paid only "lip service" to it, prefiguring a series of cases in the late 1980s and 1990s that overturned the precedent.

+The most famous of these cases is that of R v R, in which the House of Lords established that there was no marital immunity to rape.
+Their judgment was unequivocal: they cited the emergent body of case law contradicting Hale, held that Hale's construction of marriage was no more than "fiction", and found that the principle did not "even remotely" represent contemporary views.
+The court suggested that the common law, in this respect, was out of touch with common opinion.

+Hale's views on marital rape emerged from his fundamentally contractual view of marriage.
+This led him to simultaneously eliminate the existing rape defence for a man cohabiting with a woman, on the ground that cohabitation does not involve any contract.

 According to a 1978 article by G. Geis in the British Journal of Law and Society, Hale's opinions on witchcraft are closely tied to his writings on marital rape, which are found in the Historia.
 Geis argues that both arose from misogynistic bias.

 Although Hale wrote voluminously, he published little in his lifetime: his writings were discovered and published by others after his death.
 There are still dozens of volumes of his manuscripts that remain unpublished, including numerous theological treatises.
 The majority of these manuscripts are found in the Fairhurst Papers at Lambeth Palace Library.
 His largest work in manuscript, "De Deo" (ca. 1662–1667), consists of ten books filling five volumes and is estimated to contain nearly a million words.
 There are also three copies of a treatise on natural law at the British Library.
 A critical edition of this treatise on natural law has been published as Of the Law of Nature (2015), which contains chapters on law in general and the law of nature.
 In the same work, Hale criticizes the reduction of natural law to self-preservation as "the only Cardinall Law" (the view normally associated with Thomas Hobbes), cites John Selden's De jure naturali et gentium juxta disciplinam Ebraeorum repeatedly, and appears to share conceptual continuities with both Hugo Grotius's De jure belli ac pacis and Francisco Suárez's Tractatus de legibus ac deo legislatore.